I put together some frequently asked questions (FAQ) from readers regarding jailbreaking various streaming devices.

 Considering Roku (see: What is Roku) is the most popular streaming device on the market, readers are always asking me “How do I Jailbreak a Roku?”
 As I explained in the article on jailbreaking the firestick, that’s not really the right question.

 People asking this question are really inquiring about installing Kodi on Roku.
 Unfortunately, Kodi isn’t supported on Roku.
-There is a workaround where you can use Miracast to mirror your android phone or computer to your TV, but it’s a fairly terrible viewing experience.
+There is a workaround where you can use cast your android phone to your TV.

 Your best Kodi option to stream TV and movies on your TV is the NVidia Shield.
 Kodi is an easily installable app on the Shield, and it’s fully supported.